team5735/SoftwareTrainingDocs/lessons/001_tools_and_setup.md

 Alternatively, if you'd like to get used to git from the start, you can use the terminal.
 It really isn't scary at all.
 You do need to sign in using VSCode first, however.

 1. Open VSCode using the shortcut you just created.
-2. Click on the person in the bottom left of the screen (the accounts icon) and try your darndest to sign in (will update with details when MacOS stops bullying me).
+2. Click on the person in the bottom left of the window and try your darndest to sign in (will update with details when MacOS stops bullying me).
-3. Close the ugly & slow GUI /j and open the terminal you downloaded.
+3. Access your terminal of choice.
-4. Run these commands (the bit before the ->) (you can change the directory names but here's what I like, assuming you'll continue to prefer the terminal) (the bolded bits are mnemonics to help you remember the commands):
+4. Run these commands (the bit before the ->) (the bolded bits are mnemonics to help you remember the commands):
    - `mkdir robotics` -> this command **m**a**k**es the 'robotics' **dir**ectory
-   - `cd robotics` -> **c**hange **d**irectory to 'robotics': cd and mkdir two are normal commands that work Everywhere Except Windows. 'robotics' should now be in your prompt (the thing before your cursor) (it should replace ~, which is another name for your home directory), showing you that you're in that directory.
+   - `cd robotics` -> **c**hange **d**irectory to 'robotics'; 'robotics' should now be in your prompt (replacing ~, which is another name for your home directory), which tells you that you're in that directory.
+      > [!TIP]
+      > If you choose to the continue using the terminal, these commands are very useful.
-   - `git clone https://github.com/team5735/SampleRobotCodebase` -> this uses **git** to **clone** (download) the repository at that URL.
+   - `git clone https://github.com/team5735/SampleRobotCodebase` -> this uses **git** to **clone** (download a copy of) the repository at that URL.
 You can get the URL by copying it from the search bar after navigating to it on GitHub, or by copying it from here; whichever's easier.
    - `cd SampleRobotCodebase` -> the above git command 'clones' (downloads) the repository into the 'SampleRobotCodebase' directory, into which you can `cd`.
 5. Enjoy starting on the most rewarding learning curve of your life.
 The only downside is that you'll have to endure me (Sebastian) for help :^)